At a glance

 Colemak Wide is still part of the Colemak family, but the geometry change is real.
 It usually makes the most sense for people who specifically want the wider hand split, not for someone chasing the absolute lowest-friction move from QWERTY.

 The point of Colemak Wide is not magic speed.
-The point is choosing a different training system and then practicing it consistently enough to make the switch worthwhile.
+The point is choosing a different training system and committing to it long enough for the switch to pay off.
+That means accepting weeks of slower typing before your new layout starts to feel natural.

 Stay with standard Colemak if its hand separation already feels fine or if you do not want brackets, slash, and right-hand reaches to move.
 Move to Colemak Wide if the wider geometry is the actual point, not just a passing curiosity.